henniekim/coding_noob/README.md

 # coding_noob
-Helpful information for coding noobs
+Helpful information for coding noobs.
-All code is executed in linux 14.0.3
+All codes are executed in linux 14.0.4

 # List